MelbourneDeveloper/Device.Net/CONTRIBUTING.md

 ## Pull Requests

 Please break pull requests up in to their smallest possible parts.
-If you have a small feature of refactor that other code depends on, try submitting that first.
+If you have a small feature or refactor that other code depends on, try submitting that first.
 Please try to reference an issue so that I understand the context of the pull request.
 If there is no issue, I don't know what the code is about.
 If you need help, please jump on Slack [here](https://hardwarewallets.slack.com)